The Real McCoys: Home media

 Infinity Entertainment released the first four seasons of The Real McCoys on DVD between 2007 and 2010.

 On May 7, 2012, it was announced that Inception Media Group (IMG) had acquired the rights to the series.
 IMG subsequently re-released the first two seasons on DVD.

 On June 4, 2012, IMG announced that it would be releasing a complete series set, featuring all 224 remastered episodes.
-Release of this set never happened, and the rights to the series' home videos later moved to SFM Entertainment, which released The Real McCoys: The Complete Series on August 29, 2017 in Region 1.
-This is a manufacture-on-demand (MOD) release, available exclusively from Amazon.com.
+Release of this set never happened, and the rights to the series' home videos later moved to SFM Entertainment, which released the series on August 29, 2017.